Perth - Albany Experience

 Only 2 hours and 45 minutes from the Perth suburbs is a city called Bunbury, known for its beautiful white sandy beaches and spectacular nature.
 If you've ever dreamed of swimming with dolphins, now's your chance to turn the dream into reality along the stretch of the Bunbury coastline.
 Or stop by the striking landmark of the lighthouse look out.
 This lighthouse stands some 25 metres above the ground and its light is visible from 27km away.
 A lookout at the base of the lighthouse allows an extensive view of the Indian Ocean and Port of Bunbury.

 Bunbury to BUSSELTON - 53km

-Travelling south–west approximately an hour is the city of Busselton.
+Travelling south–west approximately an hour from Bunbury is the city of Busselton.
 Visit the pristine shores of Geographe Bay which is home to some superb scuba diving spots.
 The warm waters of the Leeuwin current have created the perfect environment for an abundance of colourful tropical and sub-tropical marine life.
 Described as Australia’s greatest artificial reef, Busselton Jetty is rated as one of the best dive sites in the country.
 Or if getting into the water isn’t necessarily for you go whale watching during the months of October to December.